Overview

 -

-the user logs out (sign-out)
+the user has logged out (sign out)

-- the user is recognized by the SDK and is logged in automatically
+- the user is recognized by the SDK and is logged in automatically (credentials stored in browser)

 })